“Summer afternoon – summer afternoon; to me those have always been the two most beautiful words in the English language.” – Henry James

 For the cookie crust

-Line a 9x4x4-inch Pullman pan with parchment paper or plastic wrap (this will help easily remove the ice cream cake from the pan).
+- Line a 9x4x4-inch Pullman pan with parchment paper or plastic wrap (this will help easily remove the ice cream cake from the pan).
+You can use a standard loaf pan as well, the cake just won’t be as tall.

 For the Ice Cream